 How to set up Multi-factor Authentication (MFA) with your phone (phone call or text message).

-This means that when you log into Microsoft 365 – for instance your Outlook email – you will be required not only to log in with your username and password, but also with an additional method of authentication too.
+This means that when you log into Microsoft 365 – for instance your Outlook email – you will be required not only to log in with your username and password, but also with an additional method of authentication.

-We also recommend you have a backup non-LSE email, e.g. gmail, yahoo, hotmail, so that the LSE can send you a confirmation message and MFA instructions, in case you temporarily lose your connection to your LSE email account.
+- Ensure you have a backup, non-LSE email, e.g. gmail or yahoo where the LSE can send you a confirmation message and MFA instructions, in case you temporarily lose your connection to your LSE email.

 Setting up MFA

-- Before you apply for MFA, please make sure you are logged out of any email accounts that you access through a web browser.
+- Before you apply for MFA, log out of any email accounts that you access through your web browser.

 - A second text box will appear in the form.
 Under "(Optional) Alternative email address", type your back up email address e.g. your gmail, yahoo or hotmail email.

 This is useful because if you are locked out of your LSE email account during the MFA set up process you can access instructions from your backup email.

 - Check "Send me an email receipt of my responses."

 - Make a note of the time you have done this.
 Then click Submit.